Michieljoris/couchapi/README.md

 couchdb using a promises based api.
 This is just the wrapper though, to access an actual database include one or all of the following files:

-	lib/vouchdb_async.js
+	lib/vouchdb_couch.js

-Attaches the _async object to vouchdb.
+Attaches the _couch object to vouchdb.
 Used to access a couchdb instance.

     pouchdb.js